 Trouped trunks are presented by volunteers at your Guilford County location.
 Because items are often passed among students, group size may not exceed 35 students.
 Up to three presentations in one visit may be arranged, each lasting 30 to 60 minutes long.

-How Much does it Cost to Reserve a Trouped Trunk?
+Is There a Cost to Reserving a Trouped Trunk?

 What Forms of Payment Does the Museum Accept?